 Social scientists have long posited that employment may deliver social and psychological utility beyond the value of income alone (Morse and Weiss, 1955; Jahoda, 1981; Kessler, Turner, and House, 1988).
 Identifying the psychosocial benefits of employment has implications for a vast range of policies, from assistance schemes for the unemployed, to government responses to forcibly displaced communities, to a future of automation and the resulting shift away from traditional forms of work.
-While cross-sectional evidence around this question exists (Paul and Moser, 2009; McKee-Ryan et al., 2005; Wehrle et al., 2018), this literature suffers from two key limitations.
+While cross-sectional evidence around this question exists (Ridley et al., 2020; Case and Deaton, 2020), this literature suffers from two key limitations.
 First, the challenge of selection, whereby those who are unemployed differ from the employed in ways that are likely correlated with their psychological wellbeing.
-Second, the inability to disentangle the mechanisms that drive the relationship between employment and wellbeing, whereby the pecuniary channel of easing resource constraints is conflated with the psychological channel of alleviating loneliness, lack of purpose, meaning, agency, or the like.
+Second, the inability to disentangle the mechanisms that drive the relationship between employment and wellbeing, whereby the pecuniary channel of easing resource constraints is conflated with the psychological channel of alleviating loneliness, lack of purpose, loss of agency, or the like.

-This paper presents the first real-world causal estimates of the psychosocial benefits of employment.
-We address both limitations in the literature by exogenously imposing employment opportunities and including a comparable group that benefits solely from the pecuniary dimension of employment.
-We run a field experiment in which we randomize 745 individuals of working age into three arms: (1) a control arm, in which no work is offered but a nominal fee for weekly survey participation is provided; (2) a cash arm, in which no work is offered but a large fee (equivalent to three days of daily labor) for weekly survey participation is provided; and (3) a work for cash arm, in which individuals are offered employment for an average of three days a week and are paid (in an amount equivalent to the cash arm) during the weekly survey.
-The work and parallel cash provisions last for eight weeks, well beyond the duration of the average daily labor opportunities that arise in our setting.
-Our experiment spans the peak [informal] employment season of the winter harvest.
+This paper presents a causal estimate of the psychosocial benefits of employment among a population of forcibly displaced people, the Rohingya refugees of Myanmar.
+We seek to address both limitations in the literature by exogenously offering employment opportunities and including a comparable group that benefits from the pecuniary dimension of employment alone.
+We run a field experiment in which we randomize 745 individuals of working age into three arms: (1) a control arm, in which no work is offered but a nominal fee for weekly survey participation is provided; (2) a cash arm, in which no work is offered but a large fee (equivalent to three days of daily labor) for weekly survey participation is provided; and (3) a cash-for-work arm, in which gainful employment is offered for an average of three days a week and individuals are paid (in an amount approximately equivalent to the cash arm) during the weekly survey.
+The work and parallel cash provisions last for eight weeks.
+This is well beyond the duration of the average daily labor opportunities that arise in our setting, despite the fact that our experiment spans the peak [informal] employment season of the winter harvest.
+The job we offer is a surveying task that, beyond occupying potentially idle time, also deliberately incorporates features identified by the sociological literature as beneficial: active engagement, sociability, and purpose.

-We work with the recently displaced Rohingya refugees who reside in the largest refugee camp in the world upon the southern tip of Bangladesh.
-The setting is one in which nearly all households are constrained in their labor supply choice due to scarce labor market opportunities.
-This is both substantively and methodologically important, as providing labor market opportunities in an environment where none exist allows us to estimate the psychosocial impacts of paid employment among individuals who otherwise occupy suboptimal allocations of labor and leisure, and are therefore likely to shift behavior due to the intervention.
+We work in the Rohingya refugee camps, the largest set of refugee camps in the world situated upon the southern tip of Bangladesh.
+The setting is one in which nearly all households are constrained in their labor supply choices due to scarce labor market opportunities.
+This is both substantively and methodologically important, as providing labor market opportunities in an environment where none exist allows us to estimate the psychosocial impacts of paid employment among individuals who otherwise occupy suboptimal allocations of labor and leisure, and who are therefore likely to shift behavior due to the intervention.
 They experience, as we term in this study, forced idleness.